8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20210615/content.md

 ---
 title: June 15th, 2021 paycheck
+dateblock:
-created: 20210604
+    - 20210604 Created on
 ---

+# June 15th, 2021 paycheck

+{!!dateblock!!}

 I increased the contribution to my 401(k) by 2 percent; 15 percent for this paycheck.

 No bonus this time.
 The Income account started at a 0 balance.
 That means I can get a look at the baseline and minimums without too many other things pulling on my attention.

 To reach the 1,271 [.USD](United States Dollars) minimum to the Invest account, I'll need to drop the distribution to the Profit account by 1 percent and increase the distribution to the Invest account by 1 percent.

 I realized I did the quarterly transfer from the Profit account a month early.
 Those should be done on the first of January, April, July, and October.
 I got a bit ahead of myself.
 No big deal and can’t go back, just something to remember moving forward.